Keio University

 What I wanted to achieve was not conventional tourism, but rather touching the culture rooted in the land and standing as much as possible from the same perspective as the locals.
 I hope "UDON HOUSE" can become that kind of presence.

-Exactly one year has passed since the opening, and we have been featured in articles by The Japan Times, CNN Travel, Lonely Planet, NHK World, and others, welcoming guests from about 20 countries so far.
+Just over a year has passed since the opening, and we have been featured in articles by The Japan Times, CNN Travel, Lonely Planet, and NHK World, welcoming guests from about 20 countries so far.
 People who say, "I was looking for an experience like this!" visit us one after another.

 *Affiliations and titles are as of the time of publication.